Contributing to Society through Food

 Lifestyles and diets have diversified rapidly in recent years, but this shift has been accompanied by increasingly serious social issues surrounding food, including a decline in food knowledge and interest particularly among the younger generation, the dwindling of mealtime communication, and child poverty.
 Based on the spirit of contributing to society through food that has driven Kewpie’s business activities since the company was first founded, in April 2017 we established the Kewpie Mirai Tamago Foundation.
 Through wide-ranging support for the activities of like-minded groups, we hope to accomplish a level of social contribution not achievable by a single enterprise acting alone.
 As well as conducting our own dietary educational activities, we take a long-term perspective on creating healthy and sustainable societies.

 The main focus of this foundation is donating to organizations that create meaningful spaces in which children can relax and gain a stronger sense of belonging through food, such as those devoted to food education and the Kodomo Shokudo Network.
-In fiscal 2017, the foundation’s first year of operation, it selected 20 organizations to support, and held an award ceremony and seminar in the second-floor hall of Kewpie’s Shibuya Office in October 2017.
-At this seminar on creating meaningful community spaces, people involved in operating and supporting initiatives such as Kodomo Shokudo spoke about the importance of connecting people through food.
+In fiscal 2018, the foundation selected 26 organizations to support, and in May at the headquarters in Shibuya, Tokyo and in October at the Kewpie Osaka branch held activity report meetings and lectures from those involved in the management and support of initiatives such as Kodomo Shokudo on the role of children’s cafeterias and the importance of hygiene and food education as part of a course on establishing meaningful spaces for children.